Chris Bootcheck

 Christopher Brandon Bootcheck (born October 24, 1978) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB), Nippon Professional Baseball (NPB), and the KBO League (KBO).
-He also known in Alpharetta GA for pitching lessons he does at Percision Baseball Academy in 1865 Grassland Pkwy, Alpharetta, GA 30004.
+He played in Major League Baseball (MLB) for the Anaheim / Los Angeles Angels of Anaheim, Pittsburgh Pirates, and New York Yankees, in Nippon Professional Baseball (NPB) for the Yokohama BayStars, and in the KBO League for the Lotte Giants.

 Playing career

 College

 Bootcheck played collegiately for the Auburn Tigers of the Southeastern Conference.
 He attended Michigan City (Rogers) High School for two years and La Porte High School for two years.
 He made his major league debut with the Anaheim Angels on September 9, 2003.

 Anaheim/Los Angeles Angels

 On May 2, 2006, Bootcheck was hurt while running from the bullpen to the mound during the Angels' brawl with the Oakland Athletics.
 He was placed on the disabled list with a hamstring injury and missed most of the season.

 Pittsburgh Pirates

 He became a free agent after the 2008 season and signed a minor league contract with the Pittsburgh Pirates.